sammurraytuesta/connected-components/README.md

 | 4 | 0 | 0 | 0 | 1 | 0 |

 ### Graph Visualization
 The following graph is a visual representation of the data provided.
-This visually shows the "connectedness" of the components.
+This shows the "connectedness" of the components.
 From this visualization we can see that the expected output is 2 (the number of structures formed due to node connections).

 ![graph](graph.drawio.svg)